 In general, the Redis functionality that Memorystore for Redis instances provide is the same as the functionality that locally-hosted Redis instances provide.
 Some key differences are as follows:

-Memorystore for Redis does not currently support Redis Clustering or Redis Sentinel.
+Memorystore for Redis does not currently support Redis Clustering.

 Open source Redis provides multiple options for persisting data to disk.
 RDB persistence enables point in time snapshots of the dataset and AOF persistence logs every write operation received by the server.
 Memorystore for Redis currently supports RDB snapshots with the export feature.
 Memorystore for Redis does not support AOF persistence.